 700-Series, which are all solid-bodies are probably worth $250-$350, maybe a little more for the 4-pickup 742 model.
 I’m pretty sure that they were on the market at the same time as the 800s but not as many are being seen.
 Recently a 742 sold on Ebay for over $1000, which is absurd and a 740 recently sold for $999.
 Most of the 700s have been selling for $200-400.

 800-series should go for $300-$450.

 Bass guitars from all series’ seem to be priced unreasonably high at the moment.
-They aren’t selling at those prices, though.
+For the most part, they aren’t selling at those prices.

 Like with other things, you may be willing to pay more for one if you really really want it or if it is in exceptional condition or there is something unusual about it.
 Beware of getting caught up in a bidding war, especially if nostalgia is your main motivator.